What happens if you break an apartment or rental home lease?

 What is the typical penalty for breaking an apartment lease?

-There is no typical penalty for breaking an apartment lease early.
-The consequences you face — if any — depend on the situation.
-A tenant that leaves a contract with no forewarning and no reason could face a lawsuit, but someone that speaks with their landlord and has a valid reason for leaving, such as a job offer out-of-state, might be able to negotiate an acceptable settlement that’s less than the total amount remaining on the lease.

 Where permitted, some leases include provisions regarding early termination fees, such as one to two months' rent.
+A renter who speaks with their landlord or rental office and has a valid reason for leaving, such as a job offer out of state, might be able to negotiate an acceptable settlement that's less than the total amount remaining on the lease.

-And, even if the lease does not, some landlords are willing to work with tenants.
+Even if the lease does not have an early termination provision, some landlords are willing to work with tenants.
 If they can find a new resident willing to take on the lease, the tenant breaking the lease may not have to pay the remaining months' rent.
 This only typically occurs if you provide the proper notice, though.
-Contracts typically require some notice— such as 30 days— before leaving.
+Contracts typically require some notice—such as 30 days—before leaving.

 How to break an apartment lease